2007–08 Middlesbrough F.C. season: Youth teams

 The Middlesbrough Academy (U18s) side were knocked out of the FA Youth Cup in the Fourth Round.
 In the 2007–08 Premier Academy League the team finished fourth out of ten teams in Academy Group D.

 The Under-15s side lifted the Nike Trophy in April in the tournament held over four days at the University of Warwick, beating the U15 sides of Reading, Tottenham Hotspur, Derby County, West Ham United, Manchester City and Sheffield United to lift the trophy.
 They go to the finals of the tournament held in Manchester in August.

 Marketing award nomination

-Middlesbrough Football Club was shortlisted for the Sports Industry Awards in the category of Best Use of Digital Media in Sport, along with Nike, Virgin Media, The Football League, Emirates Airline and Land Rover.
+Middlesbrough Football Club was shortlisted for the Sports Industry Awards in the category of Best Use of Digital Media in Sport, along with Nike, Virgin Media, The Football League, Emirates and Land Rover.
 The award was in relation to the season ticket video campaign featuring David Wheater.

 End-of-season awards

 David Wheater picked up both the Official Supporters' Club's Young Player of the Year and the John Ovington Community Player of the Year awards, as well as being named Players' Young Player of the Year and the Official Garmin Player of the Year as voted for by the fans.
 Stewart Downing was Middlesbrough Official Supporters Club's Player of the Year and Player's Player of the Year.
 Goalkeeper Mark Schwarzer was given a special award recognising his outstanding contributions on and off the field over the past 11 years.